adamziel/react-router-named-routes/README.md

 ## React-router 4.0+

-React-router v4 changed the game (again).
-We no longer have a single config file with all `<Route/>` components inside - and because of that we cannot map all routing patterns to resolve them based on their name.
-For this reason you will have to express all your routes using constants, like this:
+React-router v4 changed the game and we no longer have a single config file with all `<Route/>` components inside.
+Because of that we cannot map all routing patterns to resolve them based on their name.
+You will have to express all your routes using constants, like this:

 routes.js:
 ```javascript